janwee-sha/java-in-practice/README.md

-> The following statments is a quote from Cay S. Horstman's [Core Java](https://horstmann.com/corejava/) (10th Edition)
+> The following statments are some reading notes of Cay S. Horstman's [Core Java](https://horstmann.com/corejava/) (10th Edition)

 # Volumn 1